The Management Centre

 I am continuing my work with some key partners through training, facilitated sessions and 1:1 coaching.

-My work with Cancer Research UK continues and sees the New Manager Programme and Future Manager Programme in their third year.
-The New Manager Programme is trailing a new blended learning approach this Autumn – incorporating both in person and online sessions, giving even more opportunities for new managers to collaborate.
+My work with Cancer Research UK continues, and sees the New Manager Programme and Future Manager Programme in their fourth year.
+The New Manager Programme now offering managers a purely online or blended learning version – the latter of which incorporating both in person and online sessions, giving even more opportunities for new managers to collaborate.
 Meanwhile, the Future Manager Programme continues to be such a rewarding programme to be a part of, with participants encouraged to practice key skills of management through on-the-job activities in between their workshop learning.

-For managers and non-managers alike, our Success at Work programme, which is a pick and mix programme from seven key topic areas that give participants fundamental skills for working well with others and themselves, continues to help develop skillsets this year.
+For managers and non-managers alike, our Success at Work programme, which is a pick and mix programme from seven key topic areas, that give participants fundamental skills for working well with others and themselves, continues to help develop skillsets this year.
 Module topics include creating a confident mindset, resilience and recovery, shape your thinking and creating great work relationships.
-In particular, I continue to work with the Ellen MacArthur Foundation, an organisation supporting the circular economy, on a tailored version of this programme, to support their staff with these key organisational skills.
+In particular, I am working with Cure Parkinson’s, on a tailored version of this programme, to support their research team with these key organisational skills.

 I began my career in the private sector, working for Lane4, who specialise in performance development.
 I worked on internal communications between their global offices, and then moved into the commercial team, launching customer relationship initiatives across the business – a key account management programme and customer feedback process.
 During this time, I became an accredited coach.